Cryptocoders-wtf/assetstore-contract/docs/README.md

 We would like to invite other developers to join this effort.
 If anybody is interested in it, please join the [On-Chain Asset Store](https://discord.gg/4JGURQujXK) discord.

-We have release our first fully on-chain generative art NFT collection, [On-Chain Splatter](https://opensea.io/collection/on-chain-splatter) on October 17th, 2022, which was sold out within a few hours.
+We have released our first fully on-chain generative art NFT collection, [On-Chain Splatter](https://opensea.io/collection/on-chain-splatter) on October 17th, 2022, which was sold out within a few hours.

 ## Decentralized Autonomous Marketplace

-As described above, we are designing and implementing a **decentralized autonomous marketplace (DAM)** of digital assets, where designers, remixers, crowd-minters, and developers can earn money.
+As described above, we are designing and implementing a **decentralized autonomous marketplace (DAM)** of digital assets, where artists, remixers, crowd-minters, and developers can earn money.

 ![](https://i.imgur.com/Drxt6Iu.png)